 Yeah.

-I mean, you could use Tor.
+Yeah, I mean you could use TOR.

-Tor is a good option.
+TOR is a good option.

 But it is highly private and secure for the most part.